 Fraud Triangle

-The last stage, referred to as rationalization, pertains to the offender’s justification for his actions.
+The last stage, rationalization, pertains to the offender’s justification for his actions.
 This stage entails defense by the fraudster for his fraudulent actions.
-For instance, he may state that he took money from the cash drawer as a way of borrowing and he would return it later.
-Also, he may state that the employer underpays him, and so the robbery was to compensate him.
+For instance, he may state that he took money from the cash drawer as a way of borrowing and would return it later.
+Also, he may state that the employer underpays him, so the robbery was to compensate him.
 In Beacon’s case, the fraudulent actions by the management were inspired by greed as they sought to earn additional bonuses.
 They used the opportunity of misstating the revenue collected from the $ 7 million project to indicate higher net earnings in the financial statements.
-They might justify their actions as seeking fair compensation; after all, the project would be completed within a short frame.
+They might justify their actions as seeking fair compensation; the project would be completed quickly.

 References